DaranDachte/Noteballs/README.md

 This app was created by me as part of my training for the Vue framework.
 The Vue course was purchased by me on the Udemy platform.
+The CSS Framework Bulma was used to write the styles
  <a href="https://noteballs-gules.vercel.app/#/" target="_blank">Noteballs</a>
 ![1](https://github.com/DaranDachte/Noteballs/assets/96144068/18dff138-79d4-4da4-8c4a-f58707bd3cf3)
 ![2](https://github.com/DaranDachte/Noteballs/assets/96144068/8355e8e3-e68d-4bed-bf2f-8633a932a6aa)